Sunburn (1979 film): Release

 The film was sold to television for $3.5 million, as was Fawcett's first film.
 Her third was sold to NBC for $4.2 million.
-It was thought Hemdale pre sold the film enough to make a profit of $1 million.
+It was thought Hemdale presold the film enough to make a profit of $1 million.

 Reception

 Janet Maslin of The New York Times called the film "one of those romantic-comedy-adventure mystery stories that fall into no particular genre save that of the breezy mish-mash.
 The romantic angle seems almost extraneous, since the camera is so evidently in love with Miss Fawcett that Mr. Grodin doesn't need to be; in any case, her overriding sweetness turns every would-be clinch into a sisterly hug."
 Todd McCarthy of Variety wrote that the film "exists for no other reason than to provide a vehicle for Farrah Fawcett.
 She's great to look at, natch, but that's the case on tv and in photos as well, so until someone can dream up a way to use her in plausible dramatic or comedic context, her screen career will remain in the starting gate."
 Gene Siskel of the Chicago Tribune gave the film 2 stars out of 4 and wrote, "The problem with 'Sunburn' is that Farrah Fawcett's striking looks get in the way of a confusing story that has been mangled by three screenwriters trying to lighten up a tough mystery novel.
 The result is a two-hour 'Charlie's Angels' episode that seems unnecessarily complicated."
 Charles Champlin of the Los Angeles Times declared, "It is sloppy, banal, witless, characterless, forced, uninteresting, unsuspenseful, indifferently photographed, wretchedly edited and wasteful of if not actively insulting to a number of interesting and talented performers."
 Lynn Darling wrote in The Washington Post: "'Sunburn' may not be the suspense-and-action-packed comedy it was intended to be, but it is a chance to see Farrah Fawcett-Majors, her hair, and about a million different costumes, or portions thereof.
 And to some movie-goers, that's enough."
 David Ansen of Newsweek called the film "a 'Charlie's Angels' in Acapulco" which "has a thriller plot so perfunctory you never bother to ask whodunit, much less why ...
 It is entirely forgettable except for Grodin, who once again compensates for having the most anonymous face in movies with his sly, expertly timed comic delivery."

-The film was a flop at the box office.
-A planned second film between Hemdale and Fawcett, Strictly Business, was not made, despite an advertisement featuring Farrah and Roger Moore appearing in the 24 May 1979 issue of Screen International (the ad also mentions Art Carney.)
+The film was a flop at the box office, with a studio employee claiming that its earnings "will hardly keep us in paperclips", returning under $1 million.
+A planned second film between Hemdale and Fawcett, Strictly Business, was not made, despite an advertisement featuring Farrah and Roger Moore appearing in the 24 May 1979 issue of Screen International (the ad also mentions Art Carney).

-Fawcett later sacked her manager Jay Bernstein who said her first two movies had been put together with "hustle and bubble gum."
+Fawcett later sacked her manager, Jay Bernstein, who said her first two movies had been put together with "hustle and bubble gum."